Chromia (CHR) Price Hits $0.12 on Major Exchanges

-Chromia (CHR) traded down 0.2% against the US dollar during the 1 day period ending at 18:00 PM Eastern on October 29th.
-One Chromia token can currently be purchased for about $0.12 or 0.00000341 BTC on major cryptocurrency exchanges.
-Chromia has a total market capitalization of $81.30 million and $3.82 million worth of Chromia was traded on exchanges in the last day.
-Over the last week, Chromia has traded 29.3% higher against the US dollar.
+Chromia (CHR) traded down 0.2% against the US dollar during the 1 day period ending at 17:00 PM Eastern on October 30th.
+Chromia has a total market capitalization of $81.00 million and approximately $4.51 million worth of Chromia was traded on exchanges in the last 24 hours.
+One Chromia token can now be purchased for $0.12 or 0.00000341 BTC on exchanges.
+In the last week, Chromia has traded 22.7% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.